 Ryanair set to hit profit targets after unit costs boost

-Ryanair is expected to hit full-year profit targets when it reports to the market next week after having benefited from a higher-than-expected drop in unit costs.
+Ryanair is expected to hit full-year profit targets when it reports to the market this week after having benefited from a higher-than-expected drop in unit costs.

 The budget airline will release annual earnings on Tuesday, with c onsensus forecasts pointing to a pre-tax profit of 1.315 billion euros (£1.13 billion) for the 12 months to the end of March.